D3lt4lph4/papers/docs/others/AccurateLargeMinibatchSGD.md

 ![results](https://raw.githubusercontent.com/D3lt4lph4/papers/master/docs/images/others/AccurateLargeMinibatchSGD/results_figure.png "results")

-Finally the table below gives the details of accuracy for each of the mini-batch size.
+Finally the table below gives the details of accuracy for each of the mini-batch size (more experiments and details are given in the article).

 | kn | $\eta$ | top-1 error |
 |---|---|---|